probe-lab/network-measurements/README.md

 **RFMs:** We organize work around Requests for Measurements (RFMs).
 RFMs are micro-projects that individuals or teams can take up and deliver.
 The [RFMs](RFMs.md) document containts the proposals for measurements that have been suggested so far and will be implemented as part of the IPFS Network Observatory.

-**Results:** The results of this project are reported in the form of technical reports in the [Reports](reports/) folder.
+**Results:** The results of this project are reported in the form of technical reports in the [./results](./results/) folder.
 Each RFM, once completed, should be accompanied by one report to document the findings.

+**Reports:** Discover the latest updates on DHT server nodes in the IPFS network by accessing our [weekly reports](./reports/README.md).
+These reports showcase statistics and insights on node distribution, performance, and more.
+Stay informed and track the growth of the IPFS network by exploring our comprehensive and easily accessible reports.

 **Get Involved:** There are two ways you can get involved:
 - You can choose an RFM you want to take on from the list of existing [RFMs](RFMs.md).